nativescript-vue/nativescript-vue.org/content/docs/en/utilities/v-view.md

 There are many `NativeScript` components that require setting a property to a valid `View` instance, which is not possible using a template.
 Using this directive saves time by not having to register new directives / references to parent elements, and setting the parent properties manually.

-To better illustrate what this directive does, let's take a look at the `RadSideDrawer` component from the [NativeScript Pro UI]() package:
+To better illustrate what this directive does, let's take a look at the `RadSideDrawer` component from the [Progress NativeScript UI](http://docs.telerik.com/devtools/nativescript-ui/Controls/Angular/SideDrawer/getting-started) package:

 The `RadSideDrawer` component expects the `drawerContent` and `mainContent` properties to be set to `View` instances, using the `v-view` directive it would look like this: